is by no means an exhaustive or complete list. How could it possibly

 The Plains of Heaven and Wrong World in early-mid

-'80s.
-Inactive since co-production Isabelle Eberhardt in
+'80s, and the international co-production Isabelle Eberhardt in

 Part of the early '80s Organ Factory scene, made several colourful